The Best Aerospace and Defense ETFs to Buy

 EUAD is filled with top European stocks including Airbus, Rheinmetall, BAE Systems, Thales and Leonardo.
 Rolls-Royce is also among its holdings, which, in addition to its automotive legacy, is a major manufacturer of aircraft engines.

-Through October 31, the fund is up 83% year to date, driven by strong inflows amid growing interest in Europe's rearmament efforts.
+Through March 2, EUAD was up 49% over the trailing 12 months, driven by strong inflows amid growing interest in Europe's rearmament efforts.

 Learn more about EUAD at the STOXX provider site.